ArtifexSoftware/ghostpdl/doc/src/Use.rst

 .. code-block:: bash

-   (epson) selectdevice
+   <</OutputDevice /epson>> setpagedevice
    (myfile.ps) run

 All output then goes to the Epson printer instead of the display until you do something to change devices.
-You can switch devices at any time by using the ``selectdevice`` procedure, for instance like one of these:
+You can switch devices at any time by using the ``setpagedevice`` operator, for instance like one of these:

 .. code-block:: bash

-   (x11alpha) selectdevice
+   <</OutputDevice /x11alpha>> setpagedevice
-   (epson) selectdevice
+   <</OutputDevice /epson>> setpagedevice